Improve the appearance of cellulite dimples with safe & simple injectable treatments

 Choose Dr. Buford for your QWO treatment

-Board certified Denver plastic surgeon Dr. Gregory Buford is proud to be one of the first doctors in the nation to offer QWO injections.
+Board certified Denver plastic surgeon Gregory A. Buford, MD, FACS, PCEO is proud to be one of the first doctors in the nation to offer QWO injections.
 Since 2014, Dr. Buford has been honored yearly as a Doctors’ Choice Awards winner for Englewood, CO, and is a RealSelf Top Doctor.
-Contact us online or call the practice at (303) 747-6719 to discuss QWO treatment.
+Contact us online or call our Lone Tree plastic surgery practice at 303-951-5829 to discuss QWO treatment.